seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Till we perceived, both how you were wrong led,
 And we in negligent danger.
 Cheer your heart;
 Be you not troubled with the time, which drives
-O’er your content these strong necessities;
+O'er your content these strong necessities;
 But let determined things to destiny
-Hold unbewail’d their way.
+Hold unbewail'd their way.
 Welcome to Rome;
 Nothing more dear to me.
 You are abused
 Beyond the mark of thought: and the high gods,
 To do you justice, make them ministers